satya-thirumani/Nenu-Super-Woman/README.md

 - Karan Investment Amount - Karan Investment Amount, in lakhs INR
 - Karan Investment Equity - Karan Investment Equity, in percentages
 - Karan Debt Amount - Karan Debt Amount, in lakhs INR
+- Deepa Present - Whether Deepa present in episode or not
+- Renuka Present - Whether Renuka present in episode or not
+- Sridhar Present - Whether Sridhar present in episode or not
+- Rohit Present - Whether Rohit present in episode or not
+- Sindhura Present - Whether Sindhura present in episode or not
+- Sudhakar Present - Whether Sudhakar present in episode or not
+- Karan Present - Whether Karan present in episode or not